LIGO Weekly Report for the week of 11 December - 15 December 2017

 - Worked with external customers to facilitate travel accommodations.

 - Processed several visitors’ paperwork and submitted to appropriate department’s on campus.

 - Tracked status of visitor’s through the approval process.

-- Processed payments for the LSC activities program and sent payment acknowledgments.
+- Processed last remaining payments for the LSC registration fee.